wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **How long you have known him/her**
 **And explain why you want to work/study with him/her**

 One person that I met in the library and would love to study with is Sarah, a fellow student who I had the pleasure of meeting last semester.
 I was in the library studying for an exam when I noticed her working on a project that was related to my major.
-I introduced myself and we quickly struck up a conversation about our shared interests.
+I introduced myself and we quickly **struck up a conversation** about our shared interests.

 Since then, I have had the opportunity to work with Sarah on several group projects and study sessions.
 I have found her to be an excellent collaborator, who is knowledgeable, focused, and dedicated to achieving her academic goals.

-I have known Sarah for about six months, and in that time, I have learned a great deal from her.
-Her approach to studying and learning is strategic and efficient, and she has a talent for breaking down complex concepts into manageable pieces.
-I have found that studying with her has helped me to deepen my understanding of course material and to improve my own study habits.
+I have known Sarah for about six months, and in that time, I have **learned a great deal from her**.
+Her **approach** to studying and learning is **strategic and efficient**, and she has a talent for **breaking down complex concepts into manageable pieces**.
+I have found that studying with her has helped me to **deepen my understanding of** course material and to improve my own study habits.

-I would love to study with Sarah because I believe that her skills and approach to learning align closely with my own goals and aspirations.
+I would love to study with Sarah because I believe that her skills and approach to learning **align closely with my own goals and aspirations**.
 I think that we would make an excellent team, and I am confident that studying with her would help me to achieve my academic goals.

 Moreover, I believe that studying with Sarah would be an enjoyable and rewarding experience.
-She is a positive and supportive presence in the classroom, and I always feel motivated and energized after working with her.
-I believe that she would make an excellent study partner, and I am excited about the possibility of working with her on future projects.
+She is a positive and supportive presence in the classroom, and I always feel **motivated and energized** after working with her.
+I believe that she would make an excellent study partner, and I am excited about the **possibility of working with her on future projects**.

-In conclusion, Sarah is a person that I met in the library and would love to study with because of her dedication, focus, and excellent study skills.
+In conclusion, Sarah is a person that I met in the library and would love to study with because of her **dedication, focus, and excellent study skills**.
 I believe that studying with her would be a valuable learning experience that would help me to achieve my academic goals, and I am excited about the possibility of working with her in the future.

 ---